 Yale’s Peabody Museum is a great place to visit, but the Yale collection is very large and more display space is needed.
 The university is currently fundraising to implement interesting new designs for their display area.
 One of the great challenges for Yale will be to renovate the museum while preserving the brilliant murals by Rudolph Zallinger which adorn the walls in the main galleries.

 Over the next ten years or so, more museums will join in with major renovations.
-For example, the great Cleveland Museum of Natural History will celebrate its one-hundredth anniversary in 2020 with a newly renovated dinosaur hall.
+For example, the great Cleveland Museum of Natural History will celebrate its one-hundredth anniversary in 2020 with a newly renovated museum and presumably the dinosaur hall will be part of the renovation.
 More are sure to follow.